scribemail/react-scrollfade/README.md

 ### Browser Support

 The component utilizes CSS masks and -webkit-masks as a fallbak.
-See browser compatibilities here: https://caniuse.com/?search=mask
+See browser compatibilities in the [caniuse.com article](https://caniuse.com/?search=mask).

 ### Examples